-American is also using the VeriFLY app to streamline test result verification.
+American is also using the VeriFLY app (available on the Apple and Google Play stores) to streamline test result verification.
 Travelers can download the secure app and upload negative COVID-19 test results along with other required forms for travel.
 The program was initially rolled out for travel to/from certain destinations, but will be available for all international travel starting January 23, 2021, to support new CDC testing requirements for all travelers entering the U.S. from a foreign country starting January 26, 2021.

 If you are traveling for essential reasons to Italy or the Netherlands, you can fly on one of Delta’s Covid-Tested trial flights and avoid quarantine upon arrival.
 Covid-Tested flights are available on select flights between Atlanta (ATL) and Rome (FCO) through February 12, 2021, and between Atlanta (ATL) and Amsterdam (AMS) through February 14, 2021.